-7. Summer Savings
+7. Establish a Summer Savings Account

 Set up a summer savings plan, which allows you to start saving for college now!
 The earlier you get started on saving, the better financial state you’ll be in when you begin college.

-8. College Lists & Research
+8. Research Colleges

 Begin researching institutions that fit the criteria on the lists you made.
 From there, you can begin to decide which colleges you’d like to visit and learn more about.

-10. College Applications & Essays
+9. Practice College Applications & Essay Writing

 rough drafts – even if it’s just for practice.
 This will make the entire college application process much smoother once fall comes!